Jim Morphy looks into the latest novel by Alan Warner, The Deadman’s Pedal which follows a 16-year-old Simon discovering how to be a man.

 When Scotsman Alan Warner first picked up his pen he wanted to prove that a novel could be forged out of the small Highland community he’d grown up in.
 His 1995 award-winning debut, Morvern Callar, did this in spades.
 That book’s success can in large part be put down to what has become Warner’s customary stunning command of landscape and character, which gave a voice to, and insight about, a place and a people all too rarely explored in fiction.

-Many of Warner’s subsequent novels have stayed within this environment, with The Port – a fictionalised version of the west-coast town of Oban – being home to characters in works such as The Sopranos and its sequel The Stars in the Bright Sky.
+Many of Alan Warner’s subsequent novels have stayed within this environment, with The Port – a fictionalised version of the west-coast town of Oban – being home to characters in works such as The Sopranos and its sequel The Stars in the Bright Sky.

-Warner’s seventh novel, the impressive, if flawed, coming-of-age tale The Deadman’s Pedal, sees the author again return to The Port to explore the dreams, dramas and harsh realities of those living small-town lives.
+Alan Warner’s seventh novel, the impressive, if flawed, coming-of-age tale The Deadman’s Pedal, sees the author again return to The Port to explore the dreams, dramas and harsh realities of those living small-town lives.
 Indeed, The Deadman’s Pedal can be seen as Warner’s most personal novel yet, even if he himself warns us off calling it autobiographical.

 The book is set in the early 1970s, with the main narrative beginning as our 16-year-old protagonist Simon Crimmons is about to quit school against the wishes of his parents.
 We see him enjoying the start of his teenage summer: playing with friends, chasing a girl, and wandering the countryside.
-This is what he and his like know: ‘They had been at this for all their short lives -a youth spent under weathered skies in open and uninhabited lands, traversing the verdure according to whim and urge.’
+This is what he and his like know: ‘They had been at this for all their short lives -a youth spent under weathered skies in open and uninhabited lands, traversing the verdure according to the whim and urge.’

 But our young lead wants more.
 Spending quiet time with his girlfriend-to-be Nikki offers only ‘the immoderate beginning of things not enough for Simon’.
-He yearns to enter adulthood and experience the things he knows little about but which he suspects may be more exciting that his current lot.
+He yearns to enter adulthood and experience the things he knows little about but which he suspects may be more exciting than his current lot.
 This sense of change – be it people, places or politics – is a defining feature of the novel.

 Simon’s grab for independence begins with him rebelling against his haulage company-owning Dad by taking a job on the railway.
 This conscious step down the community’s strict class-based hierarchy brings him into a world of jaded old men who are big on knife-edge banter but low on optimism.
 Simon will grow up quickly here, but he’ll have to look elsewhere for the excitement he craves.